Elima85/bccfccraycaster/README.md

 Coming soon.

 ## Voreen 3.0.1
-This information is copied from the readme.txt, obtained from voreen.org.
+This information is copied from readme.txt, obtained from voreen.org.

 ### The Voreen directory structure:
  * include: contains all necessary headers